luomus/laji-pygeoapi/openshift/README.md

 ## 6. Verify CronJob

-If you are deploying the app for the first time or need to check it the CronJob is working is, change the schedule of the CronJob to ```schedule:  "*/1 * * * *"``` for example so that it runs the job every minute.
+If you are deploying the app for the first time or need to check if the CronJob is working, change the schedule of the CronJob to ```schedule:  "*/1 * * * *"``` for example so that it runs the job every minute.
 After the job has started running, you can change the schedule back to normal.